vaadin/framework/.github/CONTRIBUTING.md

 In your repo, make a new branch from `master`.
 Make your code changes in that branch, and once you're done make a pull request to the `vaadin/framework` branch `master`.

-The `vaadin/framework` project uses `formatter-maven-plugin` to format the code.
-It will be executed as part of the Maven build.
-Make sure to run `mvn compile` before making the commit.

 We recommend making sure that the "Allow edits from maintainers" checkbox on the pull request page is checked.
 This allows us to commit minor fixes, like correcting typos, without bothering you.

 ### Getting feedback and responding to it